FirestormeDS/discord-nitro-generator-checker/README.md

 Steps :

-First run this command : pip install selenium
+First run this command(on cmd ofc) : pip install selenium

 pls download the version of chromedriver of your current version of google chrome